A Guide to Excellence Through Integrity

 My child calls me at work when he gets home from school to let me know he is okay.
 Is this a permissible use of a university resource?

 Yes.
 As a general rule, the personal use of any university property or asset is prohibited.
-Incidental personal use of email, the telephone or the internet that complies with applicable university policies, and does not result in additional cost to the university is okay.
+Incidental personal use of email, the telephone or the internet that complies with applicable university policies, and does not result in additional cost to the university is permissible.
 For example, using your long distance access code to utilize the university’s long distance service to make a personal long distance call is prohibited because this would result in additional cost to the university.
-For more information, consult HOOP Policy 176 Use of University Telecommunications - Telecommunications.
+For more information, consult HOOP 180, Acceptable Use of University Information Resources; ITPOL-019.

 I have a personal email account that is available via the internet that I would like to check at work.
 Is this permitted?

 The internet should only be used for legitimate state business.
-However, brief and occasional internet browsing of a personal nature is okay so long as the use conforms to the permissible use and prohibited use sections of HOOP Policy 180 Email and Internet Usage.
+However, brief and occasional internet browsing of a personal nature is acceptable so long as the use conforms to the permissible use and prohibited use sections of HOOP Policy 180 Acceptable Use of University Information Resources.
 Only incidental amounts of employee time – time periods comparable to reasonable coffee breaks during the day – should be used to attend to personal matters.
 All internet access is logged and could be subject to further review.

-I tried to access an internet site for work purposes and a block screen with a display informing me that I was a attempting to visit a potentially inappropriate site popped up.
+I tried to access an internet site for work purposes and a block screen appeared with a display informing me that the site potentially violated university policy .
 What should I do?

-The block screen is triggered when sites which potentially contain material deemed inappropriate by executive management are accessed.
+The block screen is triggered when sites that could potentially violate university policy are accessed.
 If you have a legitimate mission-related reason to access the site, you may do so by certifying the need.
-The certification process requires users to enter their health science center username and password at the time of access.
-If you do not know your health science center username and password, you should contact the Information Services Helpdesk at (713) 500-4848.
+The certification process requires users to enter their university username and password at the time of access.
+If you do not know your university username and password, you should contact the Information Services Helpdesk at (713) 500-4848.

-Faculty and staff members may participate in political activities if:
+Employees may participate in political activities if the activities:

-- the political activity does not interfere with job duties and responsibilities;
+- Do not interfere with the discharge of the employee's duties and responsibilities;

-- the political activity does not involve the university in partisan politics; and,
+- Do not involve the UT System or the university in partisan politics.

 For more information, consult HOOP Policy 38 Political Activity.